aws/karpenter-provider-aws/designs/odcr.md

 ## Open Questions

 1. How do we deal with selecting on an incredibly large array of capacity reservations that we would have to store in the NodeClass status?
 How do we ensure that this doesn't significantly bloat the output?
-2. How are we going to prioritize ODCR offerings when scheduling?
-These are effectively "0-cost" instances so we should prioritize them if the user selects on them.

 ## Action Items

-- [ ] Make a note that we are going to be passing `none` to the capacity reservation preference during launch so that we don't have the option to match "open" when a user specifies `capacityReservationSelectorTerms`
 - [ ] Add to the appendix section with CreateFleet examples
-- [ ] Add to the section on prioritizing ODCR offerings during scheduling

 ## Appendix